James H. Birch (slave trader): Biography

-Birch was tried but acquitted for the kidnap of Northup.
-Birch was acquitted in part because the law did not allow Solomon Northup, a black man, to give evidence.
+Birch was responsible for the kidnapping and selling of Solomon Northup, a free man, in Washington in 1841.
+Northup wrote a memoir of his time as a slave, Twelve Years a Slave.
+Birch was tried for the kidnap of Northup; he was acquitted, in part because the law did not allow Northup, a black man, to give evidence.
 Following his acquittal, Birch demanded charges be filed against Solomon Northup for trying to defraud him, but then withdrew the case.